-Many flashcards are cluttered with excess information or images, which makes them difficult to read and memorize.
+Commercial flashcards for children are often cluttered with excessive text and images.
+When too much information is presented simultaneously, young children may not know what information to focus on.
 On the other hand, plain flashcards may be too boring and unappealing for young children.
 Therefore, I made these cute clothing flashcards for pretend play.
 Through these cards, my daughter learned how to read clothing names in Chinese, Korean, and English!

 Since the flashcards are the shape of clothes, you can easily guess the definition of each word.

 In addition, the clothing flashcards promote open-ended play!
 Therefore, while children are playing, they are learning to read the words since the bold black text is noticeable against the colored background.

 - 衣服 (yīfú / clothes)

 - 裤子 (Kùzi / pants)

 Amazon Affiliate links provided for convenience

 Please review the Terms & Conditions before downloading any materials.